sdonohoo/forecasting/retail_sales/OrangeJuice_Pt_3Weeks_Weekly/submissions/SeasonalNaive/README.md

 ### Feature engineering

-Only the weekly sales of each orange juice has been used in the implementation of the baseline methods.
+Only the weekly sales of each orange juice has been used in the implementation of the forecast method.

 ### Hyperparameter tuning